Ytosko/ChatCheese/readme.txt

-ChatCheese v1.5.0.1
+#ChatCheese v1.5.0.1

-developed by saiki sarkar [fahim Hossain Saiki, 2016133091] and tarequl nabi tareq [2016133027]
+##developed by saiki sarkar [fahim Hossain Saiki, 2016133091] and tarequl nabi tareq [2016133027]

-technologies used:
+*Technologies used:

-1. java
+1. Java
-2. sql server [free, provided by db4free.net]
+2. SQL server [free, provided by db4free.net]
-3. multi threaded chat server
+3. Multi threaded chat server

 how to use :

-1. install the software [you already did by the way]
+1. Install the software [you already did by the way]
-2. open the app
+2. Open the app
-3. create a new chat or join existing.
+3. Create a new chat or join existing.
-4. cool, now chat ;)
+4. Cool, now chat ;)

 Features :

-1. chat code is the port number [in tcp/ip port number is very important]
+1. Chat code is the port number [in tcp/ip port number is very important]
 2. a well defined gui for chatting which includes,

 i.
 Active clients